Lance Armstrong’s Son Accused of Teen Sexual Assault

 Luke Armstrong, son of disgraced professional cyclist Lance Armstrong, has been accused of sexually assaulting a teenager in 2018, according to an arrest affidavit issued earlier this month.

-The victim met Armstrong for the first time in June 2018 when she went to his Austin, Texas home with a mutual friend.
+The victim met Armstrong for the first time in June 2018 when she went to his family’s Austin, Texas mansion with a mutual friend.
 At the time, she was 16 and Armstrong was 18.

 Two days later, she went to a party and got drunk, according to details from the arrest affidavit reported by the Austin American-Statesman and KXAN Austin.
 Armstrong picked her up after she could not find a ride home, but she did not remember the car ride with him.